kimiaf1998/C_CoVGT/README.md

 ## Demo

 Run the following command to infer and visualize results on any video of the STAR dataset.
 You may want to change the video information.
-Download an put the <a href="https://ai2-public-datasets.s3-us-west-2.amazonaws.com/charades/Charades_v1_480.zip">checkpoint</a> for the best model in ```/data/save_models/STAR/CoVGT```.
+Download and put the <a href="https://drive.google.com/file/d/1GqYjnad42-fri1lxSmT0vFWwYez6_iOv/view?usp=sharing)">checkpoint</a> for the best model in ```/data/save_models/STAR/CoVGT```.
 ```
 ./shells/star_demo.sh 0
 ```